-The most recent sighting – January 2012.
-We have confirmed it is the same fragment that has been on the beach for at least 7-8 years.
-Recent winds and waves exposed more of the fragment and moved it north along the shore.
+This shipwreck reappeared in January 2012.
+It is the same fragment that has been on the beach for at least 7-8 years.
+Winds and waves expose the fragment and move it along the shore.

 This fragment was reported ashore in the fall of 2010 following a multiple-day autumn wind storm blowing from the Southwest.
 It may be the mid section of a tug boat.